-INTRODUCTION TO CRIMINAL JUSTICE CJU 100 3 sem. hrs.
-An in-depth study of all agencies that make up the criminal justice system, how the system works, its advantages as well as disadvantages.
+CJU 100 INTRODUCTION TO CRIMINAL JUSTICE

+An in-depth study of all agencies that make up the criminal justice system, the way the system works, its advantages as well as disadvantages.

-CJU 101 INTRODUCTION TO CORRECTIONS 3 sem. hrs.
+CJU 101 INTRODUCTION TO CORRECTIONS

 This course examines the history, major philosophies, components, and current practices and problems of America's correctional system.
 Topics include historical evolution, functions of the various components, alternatives to incarceration, treatment programs, inmate control, and other aspects related to the role of corrections in today's criminal justice system.